 14. The New York Federal Reserve’s Gold Vault

 Found nearly 80 feet beneath the New York Federal Reserve Bank in the Financial District is the largest concentration of gold in human history.
 It contains a Fed-operated vault that is built in bedrock and includes deposits from central banks from around the world.
-The vault is a double-story cylindrical space which rotates.
+The vault is a double-story cylindrical space that rotates.
 Inside, there are 122 separate mini vaults, in addition to smaller vaults for account holders.
 In total, there are about 7,000 tons of gold bars, five percent of all of the gold ever mined.
 Surprisingly, anyone can tour the vault with the Federal Reserve Bank.
 But for security purposes, visitors must register 30 days before the day of the tour.

 15. The Berlin Wall in Midtown